Hank919/CAD/README.txt

 $./CAD_tool c17.v c17.pat test_lib.lib

 Then you will get three extra file illustate the delay load and power consumption of specific input file.

+Golden file can help user to check the correctness of their design